Lexicon-LTU-2025/exercise-react-account-registration/README.md

 ## Reminder

-This exercise is not just about replicating the form – it's about **thinking like a React developer**:
+This exercise is not just about creating a form – it's about **thinking like a React developer**:

 - Use **controlled components** for your inputs.
 - Structure your code for **reusability and clarity**.